Array Methods: forEach, map, filter, find

 map

-applies a given function to each array element and returns a new array with the results.
+applies the given function to each item of the array and creates a new array with the results.

-, you can double all the numbers in an array.
+For instance, you can use map to double all numbers in an array.

 const numbers = [1, 2, 3, 4];